FailedSec/romasm/README.md

 ✅ **Canvas Drawing** - Direct canvas manipulation from Romasm code
 ✅ **Linker System** - Automatic linking with standard library functions
 ✅ **Complete Documentation** - Comprehensive docs for every feature
+✅ **RomanOS** - Build a real bootable OS in Romasm!
+Compiles to x86 and runs on hardware

 ## 🚀 Quick Start